 Inside the gatehouse, the highlight is a late-13th-century alabaster effigy of Alwine, the abbey founder.
 Unfortunately, the interior is only rarely open to visitors.
 Check the National Trust website for upcoming opening times.

 By contrast, the exterior can be viewed at any time.

 The thing that struck me most about Ramsey Abbey Gatehouse was the oriel window around the back (to the right of the gatehouse arch).
 The carving, though worn with age, is wonderful, in a style that suggests the abbot was keen to show off the wealth and prestige of the abbey.

-It won't take long to view the gatehouse unless you are fortunate enough to come on one of the limited opening days and can view inside.
+It won't take long to view the gatehouse unless you are fortunate enough to come on one of the limited opening days and can view it inside.